afronski/awsgentleman-live-stream-examples/README.md

 ## What is it?

-It is set of examples that I have prepared for the livestreaming sessions for [AWS Gentleman](https://awsgentleman.com/live).
+It is an example for *AWS VPC* that I have prepared for the livestreaming sessions for [AWS Gentleman](https://awsgentleman.com/live).

-## Livestream 2: Amazon VPC and AWS Networking
+## Live Stream 2: Amazon VPC and AWS Networking

 ### Terraform